 (iv) access and use the Software for all such non-production uses and applications as may be necessary or useful for the effective use of the Software hereunder, including for purposes of analysis, development, configuration, integration, testing, training, maintenance, support and repair, which access and use will be without charge and not included for any purpose in any calculation of the State’s or its Authorized Users’ use of the Software, including for purposes of assessing any Fees or other consideration payable to Contractor or determining any excess use of the Software as described in Section 5.2(c) below.

 (b) License Restrictions.
-The State will not: (a) rent, lease, lend, sell, sublicense, assign, distribute, publish, transfer or otherwise make the Software available to any third party, except as expressly permitted by this Contract or in any Statement of Work; or (b) use or authorize the use of the Software or Documentation in any manner or for any purpose that is unlawful under applicable Law.
+The State will not: (a) rent, lease, lend, sell, sublicense, assign, distribute, publish, transfer or otherwise make the Software or any part, feature, function or output thereof available to, or use the Software for the benefit of, any third party, except as expressly permitted by this Contract or in any Statement of Work; or (b) use or authorize the use of the Software or Documentation in any manner or for any purpose that is unlawful under applicable Law; (c) interfere with or disrupt the integrity or performance of any Software or data contained therein; (d) attempt to gain unauthorized access to the Software or any Service or its related systems or networks; (e) publish, display, or copy (provided that the State and its Authorized Users can copy as reasonably necessary to its and their rights under this Contract and in connection with ordinary course back-up and disaster recovery procedures) the Software or any part, feature, function, output, or user interface thereof (this includes a prohibition on any publication of ratings, scores, reports or components thereof); (f) access any Software in order to build a competitive product or service; or (g) copy, adapt, reformat, reverse-engineer, disassemble, decompile, download, translate or otherwise modify any Software or Contractor’s website, through automated or other means.

 (c) Use.
 The State will pay Contractor the corresponding Fees set forth in a Statement of Work or Pricing Schedule for all Authorized Users access and use of the Software.
 Such Fees will be Contractor’s sole and exclusive remedy for use of the Software, including any excess use.